ssp21/ssp21-spec/ssp21.md

 ##### Reply Handshake Error

-The outstation shall reply to a *Request Handshake Begin* with a *Reply Handshake Error* message if an error occurs.
+The outstation shall reply to a *Handshake Begin Request* with a *Reply Handshake Error* message if an error occurs.
 This message is for debugging purposes only during commissioning and cannot be authenticated.

 ```
-message ReplyHandshakeError {
+message HandshakeErrorReply {
-   function : enum::Function::REPLY_HANDSHAKE_ERROR
+   function : enum::Function::HANDSHAKE_ERROR_REPLY
    error : enum::HandshakeError
 }
 ```